tuturto/space-privateers/GameDefinition/PLAYING.md

 Use at your own peril! :) Of these, you may find the screensaver modes the least spoilery and the most fun, e.g.:

-    LambdaHack --newGame --noMore --maxFps 45 --savePrefix test --gameMode testCampaign --difficulty 1
+    spacepirates --newGame --noMore --maxFps 45 --savePrefix test --gameMode testCampaign --difficulty 1

 Monsters
 --------

-Heroes are not alone in the dungeon.
-Monsters roam the dark caves and crawl from damp holes day and night.
+Heroes are not alone in the city vessel.
+Monsters roam the dark corridors and crawl from damp holes day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and all move at once,